What is a Stock Option?

 Over the counter stock options

 Typically only available to institutional or wholesale clients, over-the-counter (OTC) stock options are set up to satisfy the needs of investors who want non-standard contract terms.
-OTC stock options do not clear through a clearing house; therefore, one risk of OTC options is bankruptcy and default of the issuer, which could mean the contract would be void.
+OTC stock options do not clear through a clearing house; therefore, one risk of OTC options is bankruptcy and default of the option writer (the contract’s seller).

 What are Stocks vs. Stock Options?

-Stocks are one of the most recognizable financial instruments in the world –- allowing an investor to own a stake in a company that is publicly traded.
-Options, on the other hand, are a contract between a buyer and seller - with no ownership rights attached.
+Stocks are one of the most recognizable financial instruments in the world, allowing an investor to own a stake in a company that is publicly traded.
+Options, on the other hand, are contracts between buyers and sellers - with no direct ownership rights attached.

-Stocks allow investors the ability to enter or exit a position at will (otherwise known as liquidity).
 Options are tied to their expiration dates.
 As the option gets closer to that date, the value of the option can decline (something called “time decay”) and could potentially lead to a loss of the total investment.
-A stock would need to go to zero for total investment loss.
+At least in theory, a stock would need to fall to zero for a stock owner to experience a total loss of their investment.

-Stock options can provide the same exposure as stocks, with less initial outlay required.
-However, movements can be magnified (depending on the position) and could lead to significant losses.
-This is why options are not suitable for all investors and it is important to always look at your downside risk before entering any trade.
+Stock options can provide the same sort of exposure as stocks, with less initial outlay required.
+However, movements can be magnified (depending on the position) and could lead to significant losses, and options expire while stocks typically do not.
+This is why options are not suitable for all investors and why it’s important to always consider your downside risk before entering any trade.

-One key benefit of a stock option is the ability to speculate on a stock’s price declining.
-If an investor believes a stock price is going to fall, they can either short a stock (borrow shares they do not own and sell them on the market hoping to buy and repay the shares back when the price of the stock falls) or buy a put option (contract that allows the buyer to sell a stock at a predetermined price on or before a specific date).
+One key benefit of a stock option is the ability to speculate on a stock’s price.
+If an investor believes a stock price is going to fall, they can either short a stock (borrow shares they do not own and sell them on the market hoping to buy and repay the shares back when the price of the stock falls) or, as one example, buy a put option (a contract that allows the buyer to sell a stock at a predetermined price on or before a specific date).
 In this example, if the investor shorts the stock, then their maximum loss is unlimited, and they will need to borrow the stock (additional charges).
-On the other hand, the most an investor can lose on a put option is the initial premium the investor paid (plus any fees) — there are also no associated borrowing costs.
+On the other hand, the maximum an investor may lose if they buy a put option is the initial premium they paid (plus any fees) — there are also no associated borrowing costs.
+However, the put option has an expiration date while the stock does not.

 What are some important terms?

-- Call Option: A call option is a contract between two parties that allows the buyer to purchase stock at an agreed price and on or before an agreed date.
+- Call Option: A call option is a contract between two parties that grants the option holder the right to purchase stock at an agreed price and on or before an agreed date.
 The investor has the right — but is not obligated — to exercise.

-- Put Option: A put option is a contract between two parties that allows the buyer to sell stock at an agreed price on or before an agreed date.
+- Put Option: A put option is a contract between two parties that grants the option holder the right to sell stock at an agreed price on or before an agreed date.
 Like a call option, the buyer has the right but is not obligated.

 - Expiration Date: The date at which an option contract will expire.

-- Assignment: An option seller (writer) will receive an assignment notice when the buyer exercises their position.
+- Assignment: An option seller (writer) will receive an assignment notice when the buyer exercises their position, and will have to honor the terms of the option contract.

 - Exercise: When a buyer exercises their options position, they will either take delivery of the stock or sell the stock (depending on whether it is a call or put option).